tkaitchuck/aHash/README.md

 Currently aHash is pre 1.0.
 So new versions may change the algorithm slightly resulting in the new version producing different hashes than the old version even with the same keys.
-Additionally aHash does not currently guarantee that it won't produce different hash values for the same data on different machines.
+Additionally aHash does not currently guarantee that it won't produce different hash values for the same data on different machines, or even on the same machine when recompiled.

+For this reason aHash prior to 1.0 is not recommended for hashes that are persisted anywhere.

 ## Supported CPUs